Academy of Ancient Music: Leadership

 In 1996, the AAM appointed Paul Goodwin as associate conductor and Andrew Manze as associate director under Hogwood.
 In 2003, Manze resigned as associate director, to be replaced in 2005 by Richard Egarr.
 On 1 September 2006, Egarr succeeded Hogwood as music director of the AAM and Hogwood received the title of emeritus director.
 Egarr concluded his tenure as AAM music director at the close of the 2020–2021 season.
 In November 2020, the AAM announced the appointment of Laurence Cummings as its next music director, effective with the 2021–2022 season.

-Past chief executives of the AAM have included Alexander Van Ingen.
+Past general managers and chief executives of the AAM have included Heather Jarman, Paul Hughes, Christopher Lawrence, Peter Ansell, Michael Garvey, Jonathan Manners, Ed Hossack and Alexander Van Ingen.
 In June 2020, the AAM announced the appointment of John McMunn as its next chief executive, effective 1 September 2020.